ivanovich18/Portfolio/README.md

 2. Add unit tests for contact form validation.
 3. Add blog component, with admin dashboard for blog.
 4. Optimize assets esp. images for faster load on slow internet devices.
+5. Fix some bugs for the hover effects.

 -----